tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/WEB入会_intl_en.md

   As a host or co-host, you can click **End Meeting** to leave or end meeting.
   As attendees, you can click **Leave Meeting** to leave meeting.

-1. Active Speaker
+2. Active Speaker

 In the upper middle part of the page displays active speaker, and you can drag and drop the box to anywhere in the screen.

-1. Display
+3. Layout

 - When all attendees turn off video or do not share screen:
   Thumbnails and name of all attendees are displayed.

 - When some attendees turn on video or share screen:
   - The video is in the large display and a trip of thumbnails are displayed in the right side.
 Click other attendees’ video in the right side to switch the video display.